febinjoshy-esp32-embeddedsystems/esp32-ultrasonic-obstacle-detector/README.md

 ## HOW TO RUN

 1. **Wire the components**
-   - Connect HC-SR04, I2C LCD, buzzer, and LEDs to ESP32 pins defined as macros in the code.
+   - Connect HC-SR04, I2C LCD, buzzer, and LEDs to ESP32 pins shown in the circuit diagram.
    - VCC → VIN, GND → GND on ESP32 for all components.
    - LEDs and active buzzer connect to GPIO pins as mentioned in the code.